 Brunswick Stew: Tomato-based stew with beans, corn, okra, vegetables, and a protein.
 It is thick, often consumed during the holidays and the type of meat used varies from state to state.
 Both Brunswick County in Virginia and the city of Brunswick in Georgia claim to be origin of the stew.

-Buffalo Solider: Refers to African American members of the U.S. 10th Cavalry Regiment of the U.S. Army, which was formed at Fort Leavenworth in Kansas in 1866
+Buffalo Soldier: Refers to African American members of the U.S. 10th Cavalry Regiment of the U.S. Army, which was formed at Fort Leavenworth in Kansas in 1866

-Burgoo: A spicy stew served made with smoked meats, corn, okra, tomatoes, cabbage, and potatoes, and often served with cornbread, cider vinegar, hot sauce or chili powder.
+Burgoo: A spicy stew served made with game meats, corn, okra, tomatoes, cabbage, beans, and potatoes.
+It is often served with cornbread, cider vinegar, hot sauce or chili powder.
+It is usually prepared communally to be enjoyed as a gathering.

 Cala: Sweetened rice cake served with coffee, formally sold by black women in the French quarter.
 In Georgia, it was called saraka.